aiven/devportal/docs/platform/howto/use-aws-privatelinks.rst

      them to the Aiven VPC endpoint service.
 Once the AWS endpoint state changes to ``available`` , the connection is visible in Aiven.

-#. | Enable PrivateLink access for Aiven service components.
+#. | Enable PrivateLink access for Aiven service components:
    | You can control each service component separately - for example,
      you can enable PrivateLink access for Kafka while allowing Kafka Connect to connect via VPC peering connections only.